isuretpolos/AetherOnePy/README.md

 - Git

 ## Install
-### Linux
+### Raspberry Pi
-For Linux I wrote a [script](https://raw.githubusercontent.com/isuretpolos/AetherOnePy/refs/heads/main/py/scripts/run_aetherone.sh) which does the following:
+A dedicated script only for Raspberry Pi.
+The [script](https://raw.githubusercontent.com/isuretpolos/AetherOnePy/refs/heads/main/py/scripts/run_aetherone.sh) does the following:
-1) Create and activate the virtual python environment if it doesn't already exist
-2) Check if the git repository exists
+1) Check if the git repository exists
-3) If the repository exists, navigate to it and pull the latest changes
+2) If the repository exists, navigate to it and pull the latest changes
-4) else it clones the repository
+3) else it clones the repository
-5) It runs the setup.py for downloading the python dependencies
+4) It runs the setup.py for downloading the python dependencies
-6) Finally it runs main.py
+5) Finally it runs main.py

 So you have an automatic update every time you start the application.
 If you don't wish to automatically update it, just run the main.py by yourself.